gardener/gardener/docs/concepts/resource-manager.md

 #### Skipping Health Check

-If a resource in the `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true`, then the resource will be skipped during health checks by the `health` controller.
+If a resource owned by a `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true`, then the resource will be skipped during health checks by the `health` controller.
 The `ManagedResource` conditions will not reflect the health condition of this resource anymore.
 The `ResourcesProgressing` condition will also be set to `False`.

 ### [Garbage Collector For Immutable `ConfigMap`s/`Secret`s](../../pkg/resourcemanager/controller/garbagecollector)